Vienna International School: Charity

 The community service programme is part of both the MYP and the IB DP curriculum and requires students to take an active part in the communities in which they live.
 The emphasis is on developing community awareness and concerns and acquiring the skills to make an effective contribution to society.
 The school has a strong engagement in local and global charital events.

 Maher

 One of its main charities is Maher and VIS has been supporting it since 2005.

 Project Centipede

 Each year the primary school students collect food, clothing, shoes, toys, school supplies, and toiletries to donate to Project Centipede, which personally distributes the gifts just before the December holidays to the children and their caregivers in Romania, India, Hungary, Ukraine and Austria.

 2004 Tsunami Disaster Response

 The school responded to the 2004 Boxing Day Tsunami and focused their efforts on helping to rebuild a school in Indonesia which had been hit hard by the disaster.

 Fairtrade

 VIS also operates a Fairtrade group aiming to promote the purchase of products that tries to guarantee a better return and quality of life for farmers in lesser economically developed countries.

-Alumni

-There are multiple alumni pages.
-These include: